Self-Assessment Tax Challan for AY 2026-27: Select Act 1961

 Final takeaway

 AY 2026-27 self-assessment tax uses the 1961 Act payment route.
-Challan details should match PAN and return.
-Credit should be checked in tax records.
-Treat this topic as one part of the full AY 2026-27 filing file.
-A clean return is created by consistent treatment across the return, supporting records, tax credits, schedules, declarations, and verification.
+Challan details must match PAN and the return.
+Credit should be verified in tax records before filing.
+This is one piece of the full AY 2026-27 filing picture — a clean return comes from consistent treatment across the return, supporting records, tax credits, schedules, declarations, and e-verification.